-This University Policy sets forth the personnel policies for a large group of University employees who are not faculty members and are not subject to the State Personnel Act.
+This Policy sets forth the personnel policies for a large group of University employees who are not faculty members and are not subject to the State Human Resources Act.
 It lists general terms and conditions of employment for employees in the category, including types of appointments, methods of termination of appointment, grievance review, and holiday and leave entitlement.

 I. Scope and Applicability of Employment Covered by the Policies

-B. those responsible for the administrative direction of separately designated divisions or departments of institutional activity commonly associated with institutions of higher education;
+- those responsible for the administrative direction of separately-designated divisions or departments of institutional activity commonly associated with institutions of higher education;

-Employment positions covered by the Board of Governors’ Policies do not
+B. Employment positions covered by the Board of Governors’ Policy do not include:

 II.
 Subject Matter of the Policies